-The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2015, the average annual salary for multimedia artists and animators was $70,300 (www.bls.gov).
-The BLS also predicted the employment for these workers would increase by six percent (which is average compared to all occupations) between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2018, the average annual salary for multimedia artists and animators was $72,520 (www.bls.gov).
+The BLS also predicted the employment for these workers would increase by four percent (which is as fast as the average for all occupations) between 2018 and 2028.

 Continuing Education Information